xlar54/ultimateii-dos-lib/README.md

  * u-chat64.prg is an irc client for the 64
  * geouterm is a basic ASCII terminal for GEOS (for both GEOS 64 and 128)

-Some programs also have an 80 column c128 version.
+Some programs also have an 80 column C128 version (u-term and u-chat).

 Note: these are really just demo applications.
 You are encouraged to utilize, improve on, and and build even better apps than I have.
 Enjoy!